-- Use the Federal Risk of Harm Threshold: For the purposes of this definition, a breach "compromises the security or privacy of the protected health information" when divulged, means it poses a significant risk of financial, reputational or other harm to the individual.
-(See further information below.) - SB 541 & AB 211: State law requires health facilities as of 1/1/2009 in California to report all breaches to the CDPH. - Health facilities include: 24 hour care hospitals, acute psych hospitals, psychiatric health facilities, home health agencies, hospices, and primary care and specialty clinics operated by non-profit corporations. - o Requires report to CDPH within 5 business days. - CDPH then notifies licensing boards of any involved employees of facilities so they may discipline their licenses. - o CDPH has power to levy fines and other penalties.
+- Federal Risk of Harm Threshold: For the purposes of this definition, "compromises the security or privacy of the protected health information" means it poses a significant risk of financial, reputational or other harm to the individual. - SB 541 & AB 211: State law requires health facilities as of 1/1/2009 in California to report breaches to the CDPH. - Health facilities include: 24 hour care hospitals, acute psych hospitals, psychiatric health facilities, home health agencies, hospices, and primary care and specialty clinics operated by non-profit corporations. - o Requires report to CDPH within 5 business days. - CDPH then notifies licensing boards of any involved employees of facilities so they may discipline their licenses. - o CDPH has power to levy fines and other penalties.